knpwrs/redux-ts-actions/README.md

 ### `reduceReducers`

 This function composes reducers together into a single reducer.
 It takes an array of reducer functions and an optional default state.
+If you specify a type then you don't need to specify state types for any child reducers.

 ```
 import { reduceReducers } from 'redux-ts-actions';